Gain Strategic Pricing Insights from ICAT Budgets

 ICAT's Budget Development Module Gives Contractors Key Insights to Support Pricing for Cost Proposals

-Estimate expected indirect rates during the proposed contract's period of performance.
+What will indirect rates be during the proposed contract's period of performance?

 Government Contractors must be able to recover indirect costs by properly pricing their work.
 Using ICAT's Budget Module, you can build-up a competitive plan of not just your direct costs, but also expected indirect costs for future periods.